huangjch526/ginseng/_pages/about.md

   🎉
-I am a student member of MMLab (MM for multimedia), and most of my work is also focused on multimedia as well as multimodal generative research, so I frequently contribute papers to conferences in the field of computer graphics and multimedia.
+I am a student member of MMLab (MM for multimedia), and most of my work is also focused on multimedia as well as multimodal generative research, so I frequently contribute papers to journals and conferences in the field of computer graphics and multimedia.
 🎉